A2Amir/Traffic_Sign_Classifier/README.md

  3. Adding dropout regularization at the end of each fully connected layer and achieved improvements.
  4. Batch normalization is used after the each Inception modulel layer.

-The final model was constructed and it took me about quarter  hour  to train on 5 iterations, after 5 epochs I got (with learning_rate=0.0003):
+The final model was constructed and it took me about quarter  hour  to train on 10 iterations, after that I measured the loss and accuracy of the Training Validation and Test dataset and I got (with learning_rate=0.0003):

-    Train Accuracy 0.999655162505T
+      Train Accuracy 0.9965516250466967
-    Validation Accuracy 1.04489795918
+      Validation Accuracy 0.9417233560361019
-    Test Accuracy 1.01322248614
+      Test Accuracy 0.9375296910603841

-### Test a Model on New Images
+### 4. Use the model to make predictions on new images

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.